Russians keep pressure on Mariupol after hospital attack

 Russian Foreign Minister Sergey Lavrov dismissed concerns about civilian casualties as “pathetic shrieks” from Russia’s enemies, and denied Ukraine had even been invaded.

-He also claimed without providing evidence that the Mariupol hospital had been seized by far-right radical fighters who were using it as a base — despite photographs from the aftermath that showed pregnant women and children at the site.

-Lavrov and his Ukrainian counterpart, Dmytro Kuleba, held talks in a Turkish Mediterranean resort in the first meeting between the foreign ministers since the invasion.
+Lavrov and his Ukrainian counterpart, Dmytro Kuleba, held talks in a Turkish resort in their first meeting since the invasion.

 The two sides discussed a 24-hour cease-fire but made no progress, Kuleba said.
-He said Russia was still seeking “surrender from Ukraine.”
+He said Russia still wanted Ukraine to surrender but insisted that will not happen.

-Lavrov said Russia was ready for more negotiations, but he showed no sign of softening Moscow’s demands.
+Lavrov said Russia is ready for more negotiations, but he showed no sign of softening Moscow’s demands.

 Russia has alleged that Western-looking, U.S.-backed Ukraine poses a threat to its security.
 Western officials suspect Putin wants to install a government friendly to Moscow in Kyiv as part of an effort to draw the former Soviet state back into its orbit.